MuhammadMunir12/nginx-confi-files/README.md

-# nginx-confi-files
+# nginx-config-files
-This repo contains proxy and web server files
+This repo contains proxy and web server files for running Nginx in Kubernetes/Openshift.